zorrrooo/Exploratory-Data-Analysis_for_Credit-Card-Fraud-Detection/README.md

 # Problem Statement
-## Design a fraud detection system to identify fradulent credit card transaction in real-time.
+## To design a fraud detection system to identify fradulent credit card transaction in real-time.
 The system should detect suspicious activities such as unauthorized transactions, unusual spending patterns, and fraudlent card usage to prevent financial losses for both the cardholders and financial institutions.